sagecodes/devpost/README.md

 Main.py should comply with PEP8 standards except camelCase function and variable names due to the style of code in teaching.

 ##Running the project
-Clone/download the project files to an environment where requirements are met.
+* Clone/download the project files to an environment where requirements are met.

+* click login link in navigation to be taken to login page

+* Login with google account

+* Once logged in a link will be added to navigation bar to add new profile

+* Once you add a new profile you can create new projects within the profile page

+* edit and delete links will appear at the bottom of each project you create

+* edit and delete profile links are found at the bottom of the profile pages

+* please see API section in main.py for JSON endpoints

 navigate to project folder and run main.py `python main.py`